coq/opam/README.md

 ## Website and OPAM metadata

-The website is statically generated looking at the `opam` and `descr` files.
+The website is statically generated looking at the `opam` files.

 In particular we use the `tags` field of the `opam` file as follows: